 Ancient City of Polonnaruwa

-Next up is the Ancient City of Polonnaruwa, another of the ancient capitals of Sri Lanka.
+The next UNESCO World Heritage site in Sri Lanka is the Ancient City of Polonnaruwa, another of the ancient capitals of Sri Lanka.
 The city here was built from around the 11th century AD, and was constructed to be the new capital of King Vijayabahu I. The ruins here are absolutely stunning in their scope and preservation.
 You can clearly see the Royal Palace, temples, monasteries, dagobas, water fountains, and much more besides.
 There’s also incredible carvings and artworks to see all over the site.

 Golden Temple of Dambulla